mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

     of the view outside the palace at this point.
 **47. Anteroom:** Unlocked.
 This room is used for storage of furniture
     and materials not currently in use in the meeting room.
-**48. Minister’s Office:** This is the office of the minister of conformity
+**48. Minister's Office:** This is the office of the minister of conformity
     (see 59) and his staff.
-There are four desks in here, including the minister’s large desk, each accompanied by an appropriate chair.
+There are four desks in here, including the minister's large desk, each accompanied by an appropriate chair.
     The port wall is lined with filing cabinets.
 All sensitive information therein is written in the ministry code.
 **49. Audience Chamber:** Labelled door.
 This is where Orobid conducts
     actual business with those important enough to see him.
-The entire outer wall of the room is a huge ‘window’ viewscreen.
+The entire outer wall of the room is a huge 'window' viewscreen.
 The port and starboard walls are lined with comfortable chairs, which may be brought forward for important visitors or long sessions.
 **50. Guard Post:** Here a lone guard sits on a stool, waiting out his